-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Badges FAQ.
+Note: You are currently viewing documentation for Moodle 2.8.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Badges FAQ.

 - 1 How can teachers award site badges?